phetsims/qa/issue-templates/rc-test-template-NEW.md

 - [ ] {{GITHUB_ISSUE_LINK}}

 †These issues should have the "status:ready-for-review" label.
-Unless the issues says to close after verifying, assign the issue back to the developer.
+Unless an issue says to close after verifying, assign the issue back to the developer.

 <!---